keflavich/cube-line-extractor/README.md

  - cutoutcube [string]: Input FITS cube which contains "tracer" transition which is strong and representative of dense gas emission region traced by other molecules/transitions in cube.
+Note that this cube can be any image cube, as long as the PPV range overlaps with cuberegion.
    Example: FITS/NGC253-H213COJ32K1-Feather-line.fits

  - cutoutcuberegion [string]: ds9 region file used to spatial